SIGABA: Security

 Although the SIGABA was extremely secure, the US continued to upgrade its capability throughout the war, for fear of the Axis cryptanalytic ability to break SIGABA's code.
-When the German's ENIGMA messages and Japan's Type B Cipher Machine were broken, the messages were closely scrutinized for signs that Axis forces were able to read the US cryptography codes.
+When Germany's ENIGMA messages and Japan's Type B Cipher Machine were broken, the messages were closely scrutinized for signs that Axis forces were able to read the US cryptography codes.
 Axis prisoners of war (POWs) were also interrogated with the goal of finding evidence that US cryptography had been broken.
-However, both the Germans and Japanese were not making any progress in breaking the SIGABA code.
+However, neither the Germans nor the Japanese were making any progress in breaking the SIGABA code.
 A decrypted JN-A-20 message, dated 24 January 1942, sent from the naval attaché in Berlin to vice chief of Japanese Naval General Staff in Tokyo stated that "joint Jap[anese]-German cryptanalytical efforts" to be "highly satisfactory", since the "German[s] have exhibited commendable ingenuity and recently experienced some success on English Navy systems", but are "encountering difficulty in establishing successful techniques of attack on 'enemy' code setup".
 In another decrypted JN-A-20 message, the Germans admitted that their progress in breaking US communications was unsatisfactory.
 The Japanese also admitted in their own communications that they had made no real progress against the American cipher system.
 In September 1944, when the Allies were advancing steadily on the Western front, the war diary of the German Signal Intelligence Group recorded: "U.S. 5-letter traffic: Work discontinued as unprofitable at this time".

 SIGABA systems were closely guarded at all times, with separate safes for the system base and the code-wheel assembly, but there was one incident where a unit was lost for a time.
-On February 3, 1945, a truck carrying a SIGABA system in three safes was stolen while its guards were visiting a brothel in recently-liberated Colmar, France.
+On February 3, 1945, a truck carrying a SIGABA system in three safes was stolen while its guards were visiting a brothel in recently liberated Colmar, France.
 General Eisenhower ordered an extensive search, which finally discovered the safes six weeks later in a nearby river.